BlueSockets-pi2025/TankLine/gitDoc.md

 Now that I finished developing my feature and it is ready for production, I can merge the branch `amazing-feature` to the `main` one.
 But since the `main` branch is also protected against merges, that's where I have to create a `Pull request` (or `merge request` on gitlab).
-This will force other to review my code and validate it.
-Once I have two validation, i can then merge my branch to the `main` one and the feature will be added to the project permanantly !
+This will force other collaborators to review my code and approve it.
+Once I have two approvals, i can then merge my branch to the `main` one and the feature will be added to the project permanantly !

 ```mermaid
 gitGraph